nerc-project/nerc-docs/docs/other-tools/CI-CD/github-actions/setup-github-actions-pipeline.md

     - Update the provided sample OpenShift workflow YAML file i.e. `openshift.yml`, which is located at "`https://github.com/<github_username>/simple-node-app/actions/workflows/openshift.yml`".

         !!! info "Very Important Information"
             Workflow execution on OpenShift pipelines follows these steps:
             1. Checkout your repository
             2. Perform a container image build
             3. Push the built image to the GitHub Container Registry (GHCR) or your preferred Registry

-        4. Log in to your OpenShift cluster
+            4. Log in to your NERC OpenShift cluster's project space
             5. Create an OpenShift app from the image and expose it to the internet

 8. Edit the top-level 'env' section as marked with '🖊️' if the defaults are not suitable for your project.